raymond98tan/raymond98tan.github.io/_posts/2020-08-27-Build-Project01.md

 *   **nrgy**: Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.
 *   **dnce**: Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.
 *   **dB**: The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primary psychological correlate of physical strength (amplitude).
 Values typical range between -60 and 0 db.
-*   **live**: Detects the presence of an audience in the recording.
-Higher liveness values represent an increased probability that the track was performed live.
-A value above 0.8 provides strong likelihood that the track is live.
 *   **val**: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
 *   **acous**:  A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.
-*   **spch**: 	Speechiness detects the presence of spoken words in a track.
-The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value.
-Values above 0.66 describe tracks that are probably made entirely of spoken words.
-Values between 0.33 and 0.66 describe tracks that may contain both music and speech, either in sections or layered, including such cases as rap music.
-Values below 0.33 most likely represent music and other non-speech-like tracks.

 These definitions were taken from the [Spotipy API](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) which organizeyourmustic uses to gather song data.